MicrosoftDocs/visualstudio-docs/docs/get-started/csharp/tutorial-wpf.md

 By completing this tutorial, you'll become familiar with many of the tools, dialog boxes, and designers that you can use when you develop applications with Visual Studio.
 You'll create a "Hello, World" application, design the UI, add code, and debug errors, while you learn about working in the integrated development environment ([IDE](visual-studio-ide.md)).

+## Prerequisites

 ::: moniker range="vs-2017"
-If you haven't already installed Visual Studio, go to the [Visual Studio downloads](https://visualstudio.microsoft.com/vs/older-downloads/?utm_medium=microsoft&utm_source=docs.microsoft.com&utm_campaign=vs+2017+download) page to install it for free.
+If you haven't already installed Visual Studio, go to the [Visual Studio downloads](https://visualstudio.microsoft.com/vs/older-downloads/?) page to install it for free.
 ::: moniker-end
 ::: moniker range=">=vs-2019"

-If you haven't already installed Visual Studio, go to the [Visual Studio downloads](https://visualstudio.microsoft.com/downloads/) page to install it for free.
+- If you haven't already installed Visual Studio, go to the [Visual Studio downloads](https://visualstudio.microsoft.com/downloads/) page to install it for free.
+- You can use either .NET Framework or .NET Core for this tutorial. .NET Core is the newer, more modern framework. .NET Core requires Visual Studio 2019 version 16.3 or later.
 ::: moniker-end

 ## Configure the IDE